front-commerce/developers.front-commerce.com/docs/roadmap.md

 ### We are part of an ecosystem

-Truly valuing our Customers and Partners means that our roadmap will integrate your feedbacks.
+Truly valuing our Customers and Partners means that our roadmap will integrate your feedback.

-Here are examples:
+Here are some examples:

 * ouch!
 A critical — or not so critical — bug has been noticed… release needed!
-* developers are working on a specific OS and are being annoyed by some slowness, or a bug with tho tooling
+* developers are working on a specific OS and are being annoyed by some slowness, or a bug with the tooling
 * project·s will need a new feature, and we know it would be of benefit as part of the core
 * supporting a new solution is one of the most asked request we have, we